M. Robert Hamersley

 Phone

 In my research laboratory, highly motivated students can make a contribution to original scientific research studying the production of methane, a powerful greenhouse gas, from wetlands.
-Work by my students has resulted in 13 presentations at regional and international conferences, as well as published and in-progress manuscripts in scientific journals.
+Work by my students has resulted in numerous presentations at regional and international conferences, as well as published and in-progress manuscripts in scientific journals.

 • PhD Biological Oceanography, Massachusetts Institute of Technology / Woods Hole Oceanographic Institution